Nathanael West: His work

 Although West was not widely known during his life, his reputation grew after his death, especially with the publication of his collected novels by New Directions in 1957.
 Miss Lonelyhearts is widely regarded as West's masterpiece.
-Day of the Locust was made into a film which came out in 1975.
-Likewise Miss Lonelyhearts (1933) saw production in film (1933, 1958, 1983), stage (1957), and operatic (2006) versions; and the character "Miss Lonelyhearts" in Hitchcock's film Rear Window has parallels to West's work.
+Day of the Locust was made into a film that came out in 1975.
+Miss Lonelyhearts (1933) was filmed in 1933, 1958 and 1983, produced for the stage in 1957 and opera in 2006.
+The character "Miss Lonelyhearts" in Hitchcock's film Rear Window has parallels to West's work.

 The obscene, garish landscapes of The Day of the Locust gained force in light of the fact that the remainder of the country was living in drab poverty at the time.
 Though West attended socialist rallies in New York City's Union Square, his novels have no affinity to the novels of his contemporary activist writers such as John Steinbeck and John Dos Passos.
 West's writing style does not allow the portrayal of positive political causes, as he admitted in a letter to Malcolm Cowley regarding The Day of the Locust: "I tried to describe a meeting of the anti-Nazi league, but it didn't fit and I had to substitute a whorehouse and a dirty film".

-West saw the American dream as having been betrayed, both spiritually and materially, and in his writing he presented "a sweeping rejection of political causes, religious faith, artistic redemption and romantic love".
+West saw the American dream as having been betrayed, both spiritually and materially, and in his writing he presented "a sweeping rejection of political causes, religion, artistic redemption and romantic love".
 This idea of the corrupt American dream endured long after his death, in the form of the term "West's disease", coined by the poet W.H.
 Auden to refer to poverty that exists in both a spiritual and economic sense.
 Jay Martin wrote an extensive biography of West in 1970.
 Another biography, Lonelyhearts: The Screwball World of Nathanael West and Eileen McKenney, by Marion Meade was published in 2010.